openedx/pytest-repo-health/README.rst

 Adding Custom Checks
 --------------------
-If you would like to add custom checks for your own repo, create a dir named "repo_state_checks" and place modules with checks inside of it.
+If you would like to add custom checks for your own repo, create a dir named "repo_health" and place modules with checks inside of it.

 Checks naming convention: